saganatt/MEiN-project/tasks-2022.md

 ### 2023-2024
 1. WP 1.5: Generalized, uniform integration of various ML projects with the O2 Analysis Framework
+2. WP 2.1: Validation of the O2 ML PID with measurements using first LHC Run 2 and later LHC Run 3 data

 ### 2023-2025
 1. WP 2.6: Correlations analysis of p-D and D-D pairs in pp collisions from LHC Run 3